 READ: Mehul Choksi in Antigua, gets local passport: Authorities

 Choksi had fled to Antigua exactly a year ago as the Rs 14,000-crore worth scam came to light in January 2018.
 As per reports, Antiguan authorities cleared Choksi's citizenship in November 2017.
-Choksi had fled India on January 4, 2018, and took oath of allegiance in Antigua on January 15 that year.
-Choksi's application for citizenship in Antigua in May 2017 was accompanied with clearance from the local police as required by norms, Antiguan newspaper the Daily Observer had reported, citing a statement from the Citizenship by Investment Unit of Antigua and Barbuda (CIU).
+Choksi had fled India on January 4, 2018, and took oath of allegiance in Antigua on January 15.
+Choksi's application for citizenship in Antigua in May 2017 was accompanied with clearance from the local police as required by norms, Antiguan newspaper the Daily Observer reported, citing a statement from the Citizenship by Investment Unit of Antigua and Barbuda (CIU).

 The Gitanjali group promoter, along with his nephew Nirav Modi, has been one of the main accused for allegedly cheated the Punjab National Bank of more than Rs 13,400 crore with the purported involvement of a few of the lender's employees.